How ready are you for severe weather? These 10 tips will help you prepare

 8. Flooded areas

 Avoid walking and driving through flooded areas.
 As few as six inches of moving water can knock a person over or cause them to lose control of a car.
+Here are six flooding safety tips to follow.

 9. Downed power lines